 Abstract: This paper studies gender gaps in labor market outcomes in response to an expansion of unemployment insurance (UI) in Norway.
 Using a sharp regression discontinuity design, we find that extending UI eligibility from 12 to 24 months increases the prevalence of long-term unemployment spells by 4-5 percentage points but does not affect employment during the first 24 months.
-Beyond this initial period, however, the extension widens gender disparities: Men's labor force participation and disposable income increase by 5%, while no discernible impact is found for women.
+Beyond this initial period, however, the extension widens the gender gap in labor force participation: Men's participation and disposable income increase by 5%, while no discernible impact is found for women.
 The differential effects are statistically significant and persist after controlling for family situations, indicating that our results are not driven by marriage or child penalties or by differential ability to self-insure.
 Rather, our evidence highlights important differences in duration dependence between men and women, with significant implications for inclusive labor market policy.